HardlyDifficult/Tutorials/Quaternions.md

   Vector3.back, directionToCamera);
 ```

 Note that the input directions do not need to be normalized.
-Later in this tutorial we cover Quaternion multiplication.

 #### 3.2.4) Math for Creating Quaternions